Edge-Hill-University-Web/CIS2701-Development-Container/README.md

 ## About: Dev Environment

-The development environment contains everything you need for **CIS2701 **.
-This includes the following:
+The development environment contains everything you need for **CIS2701**.
+This includes all the neccessary directories for tutorials,tasks as well as the following configurations for:

 - **Javascript**

   - [Node.js](https://nodejs.org/en) (A Javascript Framework)
   - [Mocha](https://github.com/mochajs/mocha) (A Javascript testing framework)

 - **PHP**

   - [composer](https://getcomposer.org/) (A php package manager)
   - [phpunit](https://phpunit.de/) (a PHP unit testing framework)

 ### Extensions and Settings

-The following Vscode Extensions and settings are automatically configured

-- Coming Soon
+- No VS Code extensions have been installed
+- The debugging for both JavaScript and PHP has already been configured for you.

 ### FAQ

-If you get an error related to a corrupt installer.
-Please check that the checksum value for PHP Composer is the latest displayed on their webpage [here](https://getcomposer.org/download/)
+You will be required to test your coding using unit tests.
+The two framework you will use for this module are `Mocha` and `Phpunit`.
+To use these command line interface (CLI) tools with in the development container open up a new terminal (remembering to choose bash as the terminal shell) pane and enter the following:

+- For JavaScript (`.js`) files: `mocha <path-to-unit-test-code>`

+- For PHP (`.php`) files: `phphunit <path-to-unit-test-code>`

+Replacing `<path-to-unit-test-code>` with the path to the file containing the unit test code.
+Please refer to the Web Teaching Environment for more information on how to use these tools.